Camcan/phase-0-handbook/fetching-changes.md

 ```

 ###4.
 Check github.com!
 Look at your master branch on github.com.
-It should have your changes!
+If we've made any changes to the curriculum since you last cloned or fetched, you should see the changes!